stashed/docs/docs/guides/latest/auto-backup/workload.md

   tempDir: {}
 ```

 Notice that the `spec.target.ref` is pointing to the `stash-demo` Deployment.
-Also, notice that the `spec.target.directories` and `spec.target.volumeMounts` fields have been populated with the information we had provided as annotation of the Deployment.
+Also, notice that the `spec.target.paths` and `spec.target.volumeMounts` fields have been populated with the information we had provided as annotation of the Deployment.

 **Wait for BackupSession:**